SDcodehub/LM-training/USAGE.md

 - Outputs go to stdout; no files are written during normal debugging.

-### Tokenization script
+## Tokenization script
-- `LM_training/scripts/tokenize_dataset.py`: tokenizes a text file with the TinyStories BPE and writes a `.npy` of uint16 token ids.
+- `uv run python -u LM-training/LM_training/tokenizer/cli/tokenize_dataset.py` tokenizes a text file with the TinyStories BPE and writes a `.npy` of uint16 token ids.
 See the script header for usage examples (including `uv run`).

 ### Benchmark (timing)
 You can use [`hyperfine`](https://github.com/sharkdp/hyperfine) to benchmark the runtime of the BPE training script.